 The coolest part of these tiled steps is the story behind how they were made.

-The 16th Avenue Tiled Steps project was a neighborhood collaboration to create a sea to stars themed mosaic flowing up a 163 step stairway.
+The 16th Avenue Tiled Steps project was a neighborhood collaboration to create a sea to stars themed mosaic flowing up the stairway.
 Two residents, Jessie Audette and Alice Yee Xavier, started the community project in 2003 to being community members together and to beautify their Golden Gate Heights neighborhood.

-- They selected artists Aileen Barr and Colette Crutcher to design the 163 mosaic tile panels.
+- They selected artists Aileen Barr and Colette Crutcher to design all 163 mosaic tile panels.

 - Tile sponsorship in the form of named tiles shaped as animals, fish, and shells, provided the funding for the majority of the project.